re-rxjs/react-rxjs.org/docs/api/utils/collect.md

 - `filter?`: (Optional, default = undefined).
-A function that receives the inner Observable and returns an Observable of boolean values, which indicates whether the inner observable should be collected.
+A function that receives the inner Observable and returns an Observable of boolean values, which indicates whether the inner Observable should be collected.

 #### Returns